MAGEMin_C.jl: Tutorials

-This page provides a set of examples showing how to use MAGEMin_C.jl to perform phase equilibrium calculations.
+This page provides a set of detailed tutorials showing how to use MAGEMin_C.jl to perform phase equilibrium calculations.

 Note